 Typical tasks of RDM are:

 "RDM Controller" is intended to make the added value of remote device management available to users who do not have top consoles in stock.
 In addition, the software is intended as an aid for implementing RDM in one's own fixtures or software.
 The software is licensed under GPL and was written in C++ (Embarcadero C++Builder 10.3).

 A simple interface based on the FT232R chip from FTDI serves as the RDM dongle.
 OpenRDM is downward compatible with the OpenDMX interface from Enttec.
 (However - OpenDMX is not RDM-capable, as the automatic port turn-around has not been implemented in that interface!)

 We have refrained from manufacturing this circuit ourselves and instead use ready-made RS485 modules from Devantech.

-The DMX Transceiver with the RDM test firmware from the Resources can be used for first experiences.
+The DMX Transceiver with either the RDM test firmware from the Resources or the RDM dimmer can be used for first experiences.